Continuing Education Activity

 - Outline the workup of a patient with rhabdomyolysis.

-- Summarize the treatment and management options available for rhabdomyolysis.
+- Summarize the management options available for rhabdomyolysis.

 - Review interprofessional team strategies for improving care coordination and outcomes in patients with rhabdomyolysis.